-Kafka was a Czech Jew who wrote in German, and was a citizen of the Austro-Hungarian Empire at birth, and a citizen of the newly-minted nation of Czechoslovakia.
+Kafka was a Czech Jew who wrote in German and was a citizen of the Austro-Hungarian Empire at birth and a citizen of the newly-minted nation of Czechoslovakia.
 He was born in Prague on July 3, 1883, exactly above the Batalion Schnapps bar on the corner of Maiselova and Kaprova.
-The original building has long since been torn down, but a gaunt-looking modern bust now commemorates the site, next to which is the Franz Kafka Exhibition, a modest exhibition retelling Kafka’s life simply but effectively with pictures and quotes.
+The original building has long since been torn down.
+Still, a gaunt-looking modern bust now commemorates the site, next to which is the Franz Kafka Exhibition, a modest exhibition retelling Kafka’s life simply but effectively with pictures and quotes.

 The writer’s family home now houses the Franz Kafka Exposition, a modest museum that includes photos, artefacts of Jewish life in Prague and a timeline of Kafka’s life.